liar88828/test-soal/README.md

 ### Server

 bhvr uses Hono as a backend API for it's simplicity and massive ecosystem of plugins.
 If you have ever used Express then it might feel familiar.
-Declaring routes and returning data is easy.
+Declaring routes and returning dataAvailableOnClass is easy.

 ```
 server